Drown in My Own Tears

 "Drown in My Own Tears", originally credited as "I'll Drown in My Tears", is a song written by Henry Glover.
 It is best known in the version released as a single in 1956 by Ray Charles on the Atlantic record label.

 History

-"Drown in My Own Tears" was first recorded in 1951 by Lula Reed, on the King label (King 4527) as part of a split-single 78rpm; blues pianist Sonny Thompson was featured on the A-side with the instrumental track, "Clang, Clang, Clang".
+"Drown in My Own Tears" was first recorded in 1951 by Lula Reed, on the King label (King 4527) as part of a split-single 78 rpm; blues pianist Sonny Thompson was featured on the A-side with the instrumental track, "Clang, Clang, Clang".
 The record was a No.5 hit on the US Billboard R&B chart.

 Ray Charles' recording featured his lead vocal and piano, with instrumentation by session musicians.
 It was his third number-one single on the Billboard R&B singles chart.
 It was one of his most important singles during his Atlantic period, where he dominated the R&B singles chart, and influenced him to recruit a singing group he later called the Raelettes.